 COVID-19 Business Resources

 As a business customer or business owner, you may be wondering what your relief options are.
-We encourage you to connect with your Commercial Lender.
+We encourage you to connect with your Commercial Banker.
 They can discuss the different options, including government-sponsored SBA programs, and develop a solution specifically for your needs.
-If you don’t currently have a loan relationship with us, please contact your local branch and they will connect you with a lender who can help you.
+If you don’t currently have a banking relationship with us, please contact your local branch and they will connect you with a Commercial Banker who can help you.
 Good things happen when we work together.

 SBA Government Programs